 The College is home to over 40 full-time faculty and seven departments.
 In addition to a variety of minors, concentrations, and interdisciplinary programs, it offers students a choice of over 20 majors and two graduate programs in disciplines ranging from literature, philosophy, and music to psychology, political science, and more.
 The College also houses the University's General Education Program, Writing Program, Scholars Program, and Center for Civic Leadership, all of which contribute significantly to the Benedictine undergraduate experience.

 Please explore our site to learn more about the majors, minors, and graduate programs offered by the College of Liberal Arts, as well as about its many unique programs, like the Artist in Residence program, and opportunities for interdisciplinary study.
-You can also find information about the College's departments and faculty, with additional details about course offerings, degree requirements, and special events.
-Click here to view information on the course related charges.
+You can also find information about the College's departments and faculty, with additional details about course offerings, degree requirements, course-related charges, and special events.